-1. The engagement of all pupils in regular physical activity - kick-starting healthy active lifestyles
+I. The engagement of all pupils in regular physical activity - kick-starting healthy active lifestyles

 All children take part in 2 hours of high quality curriculum PE each week.
-In addition to this around 60% of KS1 & 2 children are accessing one or more of the multitude of afterschool sports clubs on offer (pre and post COVID 19 restrictions).
+In addition to this around 60% of KS1 & 2 children are accessing one or more of the multitude of afterschool sports clubs on offer.
 Many children are also now taking advantage of the lunchtime opportunities for supervised and competitive sport organised by the play-leaders and the year 6 and year group Sports Leaders.
 Swimming coaching is provided for every child from year R to year 6 (through the use of our own pool and the local Faversham pool) with the aim of every child being able to swim 25m in a recognised stroke and being safe in the water by the end of KS2.
-This is achieved by 90% of children by the end of year 6 (This has not been possible due to lock-down in the summer of 2020 and to the unavailability of our school pool and restrictions on using the Faversham pool in 2021).
-Normal swimming provision will resume from Easter 2022.
+This is achieved by 90% of children by the end of year 6.

 We continue to strengthen our community links with a number of schools and sports clubs.
-These include: Faversham Town Football Club; Appetti Tennis (Canterbury); England Handball; Kent Cricket Club; Faversham Running Club; Faversham Swimming Club; Herne Bay Basketball; Canterbury badminton (racketeers); Herne Bay High School (this includes 30 primary schools in the SSP); and both Faversham secondary schools.
-Much of this was affected due to COVID restrictions but is now getting back to normal.
+These include: Faversham Town Football Club; Appetti Tennis (Canterbury); Racketeers Badminton (Canterbury); England Handball; Kent Cricket Club; Faversham Running Club; Faversham Swimming Club; Boughton Golf Club (The Cave); Herne Bay Basketball; Herne Bay High School (this includes 30 primary schools in the SSP); and both Faversham secondary schools.